rooseveltframework/teddy/README.md

   - `1`: The default.
 Concise logging.
 Usually just logs serious errors.
   - `2`: Verbose logging.
 Logs even minor errors.
   - `3`: Debug mode.
 Very verbose.
+- `teddy.strictParser(true)`: When this setting is enabled, Teddy will throw an exception if the template is not well formed.
+Default is false. *(Not recommended to enable in production as throwing exceptions could cause downtime.)*
 - `teddy.compileAtEveryRender(true)`: When this setting is enabled, Teddy will compile the template at each render rather than caching previous compiles.
 Default is false. *(Not recommended to enable in production for performance reasons.)*

 Notable intentional design choices and limitations